Tuesday, March 31, 2009

 Tuesday started out with a visit to Dr. Hodge, the colostomy doctor.
 Everything is looking good and the doctor thinks he will be able to reverse the colostomy early in the summer.
 Noah will have a few studies done to determine "what his insides look like" (my wording, not the doctors) before the surgery is done.
 Later that day, we had our second shopping excursion to Gottschalks followed by a visit from a group of Nana's friends who laughed, cuddled and brought loads of desserts.

 Noah definitely has a routine established.
 He is a good sleeper at night and we frequently have to wake him up to change and feed him.
 During the day, he spends his time sleeping, eating and pooping.
 He had an extended period of time in the early evening, right after Daddy gets home, where he is awake and playful.
 He loves to lounge in his Boppy, watch the ceiling fan and suck on his Wubba - it is a pacifier that is attached to a small stuffed animal (thanks to Fletcher, Baily and Parker Kapic for telling us about the Wubba Nub).
-Before we left the hospital, Noah had a hearing test.
-Our friends Mary and Dave were there to witness the awesome technology.
-Many different sounds are transmitted into the "headphones" that Noah is wearing and then sensors detect any minor muscle movements he makes.
-We are pleased to announce that Noah passed the hearing test with flying colors.

 It's just about time for Noah's 12:00 feeding and he is letting me know.
 Thank you for your encouragement and concern.
 I will keep you all posted.